singh1114/best/_posts/2018-01-18-how-to-use-factoryboy-to-create-model-instances-in-python-for-testing.md

 We can write factories anywhere but it's always a good idea to write it in a separate file named factories.py inside the root directory of your app.

-Write following in the factories.py file inside your root directory.
+Write following in the `factories.py` file inside your root directory.

+## Creating model objects with FactoryBoy

 ```python
 from factory.django import DjangoModelFactory